Clinical Education rotations (31 total weeks)

 In Person ~20%

-During year one, students will attend eight (8) in-person lab immersions at Hanover College and/or the Refinery Event Center located in Jeffersonville, Indiana.
+During year one, students will attend eight (8) in-person lab immersions at Hanover College and/or the Hanover College – South Campus located in Jeffersonville, Indiana.
 A unique feature available to students on Hanover’s campus is our state-of-the-art anatomy laboratory in the Hanover College Science Center.
 Through a multi-modal approach for hands-on, active learning, students will experience full body dissection, spaces for review of prosected body parts, and other areas for student engagement via human cadavers, technology via 3D printed models, clay models, and media enhanced virtual anatomy.

 Clinical Education ~30%